bobmital/BobSFElasticDemo/README.md

 # Elasticsearch and Azure OpenAI Integration Demo with SF Movie data

 This project is a demonstration of the "On Your Data" integration between Elasticsearch and Azure OpenAI.
-It uses historical data from events happening in NYC parks to showcase the capabilities of this integration.
+It uses historical data of all movies shot in various locations in San Francisco to show Azure openAI + RAG implementation

 ## Table of Contents